AeroSim-CFD/stl2lnas/README.md

 Some of the known limitations are:

-- It cannot "derefine" a triangle, this is, remove a triangle and increase the size of its neighbours.
+- It cannot "derefine" triangles, this is, increase the size of triangles.
 - It can only divide triangles by area, not considering its angles, which may disturb points distribution.
 - It can only convert binary STL